brentvollebregt/nitratine.net/_posts/2018-03-10-auto-py-to-exe.md

 <div style="text-align: center">
 	<img src="https://i.imgur.com/EuUlayC.png" alt="Empty interface"/>
-	<p>The script is built using <a class="link" href="https://github.com/ChrisKnott/Eel">Eel</a> and uses pyinstaller to convert the script.</p>
+	<p>The script is built using <a class="link" href="https://github.com/ChrisKnott/Eel">Eel</a> and uses <a href="http://www.pyinstaller.org/">PyInstaller</a> to convert the script.</p>
 </div>

 <!-- more -->

 ## Getting Started
 ### Prerequisites
-- Python : Python 2.7 or Python 3.3+ (basically anything that pyinstaller runs on)
+ - Python : Python 2.7, 3.3 - 3.6

-- Chrome : to run the user interface in; eel uses this (app mode)
+*To have the interface displayed in the images, you will need chrome.
+If chrome is not installed or --no-chrome is supplied the default browser will be used.*

 ### Instillation and Usage
 #### Via [PyPI](https://pypi.org/project/auto-py-to-exe/)